swanandlab/DBscorer/README.md

 # Published in [eNeuro](https://doi.org/10.1523/ENEURO.0305-21.2021)
-Please cite the paper if use the code for your analysis.
+Please cite the paper if you use the code for analysis.